BU-NU-CLOUD-F19/Keylime-_Enabling_Trust_in_the_Cloud_QEMU-KVM/README.md

     - Tenant Registrar
     - Provider Registrar

 - Problem: vTPM is not isolated hardware, and can be tampered with or spoofed.
-So we need to extend trust from hardware TPM to vTPM.
+We need to extend trust from the hardware TPM to vTPM.

 ![System diagram of Keylime implementation](/assets/images/keylime_diagram.png)

-We are building on the existing Keylime project, we will continue using the exisiting techonology, extend trust from TPM to vTPM.
-The key parts of solution will involve using Xen Hypervisor to develop vTPM, using DeepQuote instead of quote in the former Keylime.
+Building on the existing Keylime project, we will continue using the exisiting techonology to extend trust from TPM to vTPM.
+The key parts of the solution will involve using the Xen Hypervisor to develop vTPM, using DeepQuote instead of quote in the former Keylime.

 Each vTPM is a separate Xen VM.
 Trust of vTPM rooted in hardware of the htpervisor, that the extention of trust from TPM to vTPM.
 DeepQuote operation is applied to obtain hardware TPM quote from a vTPM.
 By virtualizing Keylime, Tenant Cloud Verifier can verify many cloud nodes as well as derive a key in less than 2 second, which enable Keylime scale to monitor integrity of thousands of cloud machines.